fbearoff/fbearoff.github.io/tutorials/rnaseq_pipeline/rnaseq_tutorial.md

 ```

 We can access the table by typing `comp` into the console or clicking its name
-in the "Environment" tab in the upper right of the RSudio interface.
+in the "Environment" tab in the upper right of the RStudio interface.

 ![](./images/view_table.png)